Gene function in gut endoderm development

 The aim of this project is to unravel the functions of newly identified genes in the development of the embryonic gut and the organs that derive from it.

-Techniques and methodologies used in this project: dissection and manipulation of mouse embryos, molecular biological methods for gene cloning and analysis of gene expression (including real-time PCR and in situ hybridization), histology, immunofluorescence, cell culture, transfection, cell and embryo electroporation
+Techniques and methodologies used in this project: genome analysis (RNA-seq, ChIP-Seq, iCLIP-Seq, single-cell transcriptome), protein analysis (mass-spectrometry, BioID, yeast two-hybrid), bioinformatics, genome editing (CRISPR-Cas9), dissection and manipulation of mouse embryos, molecular biological methods for gene cloning and analysis of gene expression (including real-time PCR and in situ hybridization), histology, immunofluorescence, cell culture, transfection, cell and embryo electroporation.

 Eligibility: Honours entry: GPA on track for Hons I / IIA classification

-PhD entry: Hons I classification, lab-based research experience would be preferable.
+PhD entry: Hons I classification, lab-based research experience is preferable.

 Want to find out more?